Mar 17, 2021

 The 16PF (Sixteen Personality Factor Questionnaire) provides a way to assess an individual’s personality using a structured approach.
 Developed by Dr Raymond Cattel, this tool was first published in 1949.

 Today, the 16PF (Sixteen Personality Factor Questionnaire) is a self-assessment report that uses the five-factor model of personality.
-This psychometric tool is designed to measure the respondents against sixteen different factors that, when combined, make up your personality.
+This psychometric tool is designed to measure the respondents against sixteen factors that, when combined, make up your personality.

-The sixteen traits of the 16PF (Sixteen Personality Factor Questionnaire) can be divided into five umbrella categories, as follows:
+The sixteen traits of the 16PF (Sixteen Personality Factor Questionnaire) can be divided into five umbrella categories as follows:

-Extraversion: Relating to others.
+1. Extraversion: Relating to others.
 Does the person spend more time focusing on their relationships in the workplace or completing tasks?

-Independence: Influence and collaboration.
+2. Independence: Influence and collaboration.
 Does the candidate have an assertive style, or are they more cooperative?

-Anxiety: Management of pressure.
+5. Anxiety: Management of pressure.
 How does this person cope when they experience setbacks or challenges, and how do they handle stress?

-Advantages of a 16PF (Sixteen Personality Factor Questionnaire) In Hiring
+Advantages of a 16PF In Hiring

 Objectivity

 As a recruiter or hiring manager, it can be difficult to justify why you chose the person you hired for a position.
-By implementing a personality assessment such as the 16PF (Sixteen Personality Factor Questionnaire), you will have data to base your decisions off, making them easily justifiable.
+By implementing a personality assessment such as the 16PF (Sixteen Personality Factor Questionnaire), you will have data to base your decisions on, making them easily justifiable.
 Gain objective insight into your candidates’ personalities and make your hiring decision more straightforward.

 Increased Self-Awareness